Prohibition of Gang Insignia in Government Premises Act 2013

 b) includes any item of clothing to which a sign, symbol, or representation referred to in paragraph (a) is attached.from being worn on any government premises, which are properties, whole or parts of structures owned or under control by the Crown, the Police, a Crown entity or a local authority.
 It also includes the buildings and grounds of any school, public hospital or health facility owned or under the control of a district health board, and lastly any swimming pool or aquatic centre owned by or under the control of a local authority.

+It was repealed by the Gangs Act 2024, which includes prohibition on display of gang insignia in a public place (extending beyond Government premises).

 Response

 When the bill was proposed by National Party member Todd McClay, Leader of Mana Movement Hone Harawira stated that it was a "deeply racist" due to the majority of gang population being those of Māori descent.
 He also labelled the bill as "woefully underprepared".